danieleades/clique-fusion/README.md

 ## 📜 Licensing

-This project is publicly available under the **GNU General Public License v3.0**.
-It may optionally be distributed under the **MIT license by commercial arrangement.
+This project is available under the terms of the [GNU General Public License v3.0](LICENSE).
+Commercial users may request an alternative [MIT licence](LICENSING.md).